-If EHP Utilization Management or Cigna preauthorizes a specific period or number of treatments, they may in rare cases later determine that the preauthorized period or number of treatments should be reduced or terminated.
-If that happens, EHP Utilization Management/Cigna will notify you in advance
+If EHP Utilization Management or Cigna provides prior authorization for a specific period or number of treatments, they may in rare cases later determine that the authorized period or number of treatments should be reduced or terminated.
+If that happens, EHP Utilization Management/Cigna will notify you in advance and give you time to file an appeal and receive a determination before the reduction or termination takes effect.
+Special time limits apply -- see "Claims and Appeals Procedures" below.

-If EHP Utilization Management or Cigna preauthorizes a specific period or number of treatments, and you or your provider want the period or number to be extended, you or your provider must file a request to extend the approved course of treatment.
+If EHP Utilization Management or Cigna provides prior authorization for a specific period or number of treatments, and you or your provider want the period or number to be extended, you or your provider must file a request to extend the approved course of treatment.
 A request that is filed before the additional treatment is provided is a Pre-Service Claim.
 A request that is filed after the additional treatment is provided is a Post-Service Claim.
 Special time limits apply - see "Claims and Appeals Procedures" below.